sebastianchristopher/Java8OCANotes/README.md

 > changing a reference of an object to a new reference may give **access** to **new properties** - but these properties **existed** before the change
 ![Object vs Reference](https://github.com/sebastianchristopher/Java8OCANotes/blob/master/media/object-vs-reference.png "Object vs Reference")
 ### Casting Objects
-* in order to get access to those properties again, we can. use casting:
+* in order to get access to those properties again, we can use casting:
 ```java
 class Mammal {
 	public boolean isWarmBlooded() {